ShineyDev/pretty/README.rst

     $ export PYTHONPRETTY=1

-There are also more in-depth `usage guides for each pretty module <https://docs.shiney.dev/pretty/latest/guide>`_ in the documentation.
+There are also more in-depth `usage guides <https://docs.shiney.dev/pretty/latest/guide/use>`_ in the documentation.

 .. raw:: html